BioCIDER/biojs-vis-context-data-unique-list/README.md

 #### ContextDataList parameters

  * `targetId`: Identifier of the container where the ContextDataList object should be displayed.
+Useful if you want to put ContextDataList into a different container than BioCider main container.
  * 	`targetClass`: Class name of the container where the ContextDataList object should be displayed.
+Useful if you want to put ContextDataList into a different container than BioCider main container.
  * 	`displayStyle`: Type of rows visualisation.
 This can take 2 discrete values: *ContextDataList.FULL_STYLE* or *ContextDataList.COMMON_STYLE*. *ContextDataList.FULL_STYLE* by default.
  * **`userTextIdContainer`**: Tag id that contains user's text to search.
  * **`userTextClassContainer`**: Class name that contains user's text to search.
 It's not used if *userTextIdContainer* is defined.